microsoft/promptflow/examples/flows/standard/basic/README.md

 ```

 ## Setup environment variables
 Ensure you have put your azure open ai endpoint key in .env file.
+You can create one refer to this [example file](.env.example).
 ```bash
 cat .env
 ```